Antique firearms: Legality

 Gun control laws vary widely from country to country.
-Several nations such as Australia, Canada, the Netherlands, Norway, the UK and the United States make special exceptions in their gun laws for antique firearms.
+Several nations such as Australia, Canada, the Netherlands, Norway, the United Kingdom, and the United States make special exceptions in their gun laws for antique firearms.
 The "threshold" or "cut-off" years defining "antique" vary considerably.
 The threshold is pre-1898 in Canada, pre-1899 in the United States, and pre-1901 in Australia.
 Some countries like England exempt certain antiques but they do not set a specific threshold year.